micdr93/dublinstreetartp1/README.md

 - The site was deployed using replit at the start to run live tests of styling and deployed using gitpod and github.

+## Credits

+- The text content throughout the site was authored by me, having direct knowledge on the subject.
+I have used multiple sources for images and YouTube videos.
+- I utilised https://www.w3schools.com/ and https://developer.mozilla.org/en-US/ for applying the form and table and to display images with rounded corners.